-We have talked about the importance of lactate clearance in the Lactate Physiology and Sports Training sections (See Part1).
+We have talked about the importance of lactate clearance in the Lactate Physiology and Sports Training sections (See Seção 1 - Terminologia e Conceitos Básicos).
 During exercise below the lactate threshold, substantial clearance of lactate is happening even as the lactate levels in the blood are rising or in steady state.
 First, lactate is being cleared or removed from the muscles producing lactate.
 The rising lactate levels in the blood stream are an indication that a large amount of lactate is leaving or clearing the producing muscles.
-Second, as lactate travels around the blood stream it is being cleared or removed from the blood by muscles that are using lactate as well as by other organs3 such as the liver.
-This is sometimes referred to as disappearance.
-The lactate is being used for energy or is being converted into something else.
-It is hard to observe this disappearance or clearance since blood lactate levels could be rising.
-The faster the body removes lactate from the blood though, the faster lactate leaves the muscles.
-Thus, we are using the term "clearance" to describe both lactate removal processes and not a total elimination of lactate from the muscles or the blood stream.
+Second, as lactate travels around the blood stream it is being cleared or removed from the blood by other muscles that are using lactate.
+Lactate is also being used by other organs such as the liver1.

 In the Lactate Testing - Basic Concepts section we described a confirmatory test in which three cyclists were able to maintain efforts at 300w without rising lactate levels.
 The chart of this test is below.
 Their bodies were removing lactate from the exercising muscles and disposing of it in other areas of the body at the same rate it was being produced.
 But at 330w, one of the athletes started to build up lactate in the blood.
 This means that the clearance from the blood was not keeping up with the clearance from the muscles, Lactate was building up in some muscles.
 Substantial removal and clearance was going on at 330w for this athlete but it was not quick enough to prevent a lactate build-up somewhere.
 Eventually some of this athlete's muscles will tighten up and shut down.